KarolZubinski/About_Me/README.md

 My name is Karol Żubiński.
 I graduated from the University of Warsaw, Poland with master degree in geography.
 After my studies I was working as a driver, throughout Poland.
-In early 2020 I've started to think how to change Non-IT work to Software Testing Career.
+In early 2020 I've started to intresting software testing.
 In October 2020 I have completed a course for manual tester and start to new challenge - automation tester.
 My goal is to develop testing knowledge and technical skills.
 Here, I will share my experience obtained from personal studies and researches.
 In free time I play chess (also participate in tournaments).